tlwilliams895/gis-devops/src/week04/project/index.rst

    * When search is executed matching reports should be shown below map
    * And/Or Features present on map should change to be only those that match report date and fuzzy search term

-6. Make sure you application is secure from sql injection attacks https://www.owasp.org/index.php/SQL_Injection by validating the query parameters
+6. Make sure you application is secure from `SQL injection attacks <https://www.owasp.org/index.php/SQL_Injection>`_ by validating the query parameters.
-7. Create API docs with springfox and swagger
+7. Create API docs with Springfox.
-8. Use Eslint and Airbnb ruleset to make sure your JS meets team standards
+8. Use Eslint and Airbnb ruleset to make sure your JS meets team standards.

 Suggested Endpoints/Parameters
 ==============================